liv3041/react-native-qrcode-barcode-scanner/README.md

-# 📷 React Native Barcode Scanner App
+# 📷 React Native Barcode/QRCode Scanner App

 A simple React Native application that allows users to scan barcodes or QR codes using their device camera.
 The app saves the scan history and navigates to a detail screen with the scanned information.